 4th Row: Utterly Blue, Crushed Out, Secret Moss

 There you have it!
-The 2020 Paint Colors listed by major brand.
+The 2020 Paint Colors are listed by a major brand.

 A few thoughts….

 It doesn’t seem like much is new in these colors.
-It’s nothing really ground breaking.
-Pink has been back for a few years now, as has various shades of navy/blue.
+It’s nothing really groundbreaking.
+Pink has been back for a few years now, as have various shades of navy/blue.

 Most companies are trying to focus on nature and calmness.
 Lots of pastels, lots of blues and green.
 I’m loving the burnt orange and terracotta vibe from some of the palettes, specifically the Valspar Palette.

-That being said, Valspar’s Colors of the Year wins for me!
+That being said, Valspar’s Colors of the Year wins the 2020 paint color trends for me!